LeslieDancey/fme-server-FULL/running_a_workspace_on_fme_server.md

 If data was made available using Resources functionality, then the user could choose the Browse option to search for and select it:

 Once the parameters are set, click the Run Workspace button to complete the process.

+**Running the Job Submitter using a URL**

+All job requests to an FME Server are a variation on an HTTP request.
+This makes running a workspace via a URL very simple, provided you know what form the request will take.

+The easiest way to find that URL is through the workspace services in the FME Server web interface.

+Notice that the service configuration dialog includes a section labelled “Developer Information”.
+Once expanded, an example URL and example form are displayed.

+The URL shown uses a HTTP GET request whereas the HTML form uses a HTTP POST request.

+This information is a useful tool for building your own web applications that access FME Server services, because you can copy the HTTP request and embed it on your own website or application.

+You could also embed the URL or form into an email, or paste the URL directly into a web browser.